briandrum/codes.forchagrin.com/_chapters/chapter-549-weapons-and-explosives.md

     substantially equivalent municipal ordinance, carrying concealed weapons is a felony and shall be prosecuted under appropriate state law.
-In addition to any other penalty or sanction imposed for a violation of subsection (b)(2) or (b)(3) hereof, the offender’s concealed handgun license shall be suspended pursuant to Ohio R.C.
+In addition to any other penalty or sanction imposed for a violation of subsection (b)(2) or (b)(3) hereof, the offender's concealed handgun license shall be suspended pursuant to Ohio R.C.
 2923.128(A)(2).
     (ORC 2923.12)